1995parham-teaching/interviews/system-design/README.md

 ## Number Masking

 Snapp! wants to have a service for hiding the driver and passenger numbers to each other.
 How do you implement it?

+## How do you react about an incident?

+How do you find the malfunctioning service in case that you have so many microservices, and your response time is going up?